benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 The seconds below define the XML and its meaning.
 Most sections start with a concrete example of the elements that they define.

-## XML config file
+## XML configuration file

-The following example shows the syntax of the XML config file.
+The following example shows the syntax of the XML configuration file.

     <?xml version="1.0"?>
     <clientConfig version="1.2">